who are benefits paid to?

 Where no nomination has been made, it generally takes much longer for the trustees to complete their investigations and as a result this means the payment takes longer to reach the beneficiary.
 It is important to remember that the trustees have the absolute, final discretion as to who the benefit is paid to, but the employees wishes will be taken into account.

-You’ll find more information around the importance of nominating a beneficiary and a helpful step by step guide through our online service which is available for employers with less than 100 employees where data is updated quarterly.
+You’ll find more information around the importance of nominating a beneficiary below.
+There is also a step by step guide through our online service which is available for employers with less than 100 employees where data is updated quarterly.

 Encouraging your employees to complete a nomination of beneficiary form can help speed up the claim process, ensuring payment is made as soon as possible.